DanielOnGitHub17/ropl/readme.md

 # ROPL - Run On Page Load

-A Chrome extension that allows you to inject and run custom JavaScript code on specific websites when they load.
+A Microsoft Edge/Chrome extension that allows you to inject and run custom JavaScript code on specific websites when they load.

 ## Features